ASzc/szc-dot-ca/README.md

 These are the source files for my personal website at https://szc.ca

+## Requirements

+The scripts are written for Bash and depend on the usual GNU coreutils, findutils, etc. Additionally:

+*   deploy.sh uses rsync and pandoc
+*   woff.sh uses sfnt2woff
+*   devserver.sh calls Python 3's http.server

 ## License

 The scripts and other executable files are copyright and licensed per-file, as specified in each file.